michaelpq/michaelpq.github.io/_posts/2012-09-21-pg_reorg-redistribute-a-table-without-locks.markdown

 - vacuum
 ---

-pg\_reorg is a postgresql module developped and maintained by NTT that allows to redistribute a table without taking locks on it.
+pg\_reorg is a postgresql module developed and maintained by NTT that allows to redistribute a table without taking locks on it.
 The code is hosted by pg\_foundry [here](http://pgfoundry.org/projects/reorg/).
 However, pgfoundry uses CVS :(, so I am also maintaining a fork in github in sync with pgfoundry [here](https://github.com/michaelpq/pg_reorg).